flatcar-archive/flatcar-docs/os/booting-on-vmware.md

 Flatcar Linux can also be installed by booting the virtual machine via [PXE][PXE] or the [ISO image][ISO] and then [installing Flatcar Linux to disk][install].

-## Flatcar Linux Configs
+## Container Linux Configs

-Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Flatcar Linux Configs.
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Container Linux Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][cl-configs].

 You can provide a raw Ignition config to Flatcar Linux via VMware's [Guestinfo interface][guestinfo].